• Free shipping on all orders

 Conclusion

-Cats are mysterious creatures, but we’ve managed to decode some of the most common sitting positions you probably see on a regular basis.
-Sitting with their tail curled around them could be a sign that they’re anxious, and watchful kitties will crouch down like tigers ready to pounce.
-Use contextual clues along with your cat’s position to puzzle out their mood.
+Cats are mysterious creatures, but we’ve managed to decode some of the most common sitting positions you probably see regularly.
+Sitting with their tail curled around them could signify that they’re anxious, and watchful kitties will crouch down like tigers, ready to pounce.
+Use contextual clues and your cat’s position to determine their mood.
 You’ll be the cat whisperer in no time.

 Featured Photo Credit: Robert Laszlo, Pexels